-Fundations[®] was reviewed by the FCRR research committee.
+Fundations® was reviewed by the Florida Center for Reading Research (FCRR) research committee.
 Under the direction of Dr. Joseph Torgesen, this center was one of three national technical assistance centers to support the implementation of research-based reading instruction.
-FCRR's report outlines how Fundations is aligned with research and lists the strengths and weaknesses.
+FCRR's report outlines how Fundations is aligned with research and lists the strengths and weaknesses of the program.
 No weaknesses were noted.
+Table 1 summarizes the FCRR's rating.